-WeatherBug Launches SmartHome ScoreCard Program to Help San Diego Utility Customers Save Energy
+WeatherBug Launches ScoreCard Program to Help San Diego Utility Customers Save Energy

-SmartHome uses a scientific approach that determines how each home heats or cools based on varying weather conditions.
-Since weather drives about 50% of home energy bills – with the sun often being the number-one factor – SmartHome examines and rates the impact of solar load, wind velocity, and temperature on each residence using live, neighborhood-level weather from WeatherBug.
+The program uses a scientific approach that determines how each home heats or cools based on varying weather conditions.
+Since weather drives about 50% of home energy bills – with the sun often being the number-one factor – the program examines and rates the impact of solar load, wind velocity, and temperature on each residence using live, neighborhood-level weather from WeatherBug.

-While other programs offer only very general tips for saving energy – because they lack local, real-time comprehensive weather data -- SmartHome provides deeper insights to help homeowners visualize their energy use and explain why their house “behaves” the way it does.
+While other programs offer only very general tips for saving energy – because they lack local, real-time comprehensive weather data -- the program provides deeper insights to help homeowners visualize their energy use and explain why their house “behaves” the way it does.

 About Green Button

 The Green Button Initiative is the common-sense idea to enable electricity customers to securely download their own energy usage information from their utility or electricity supplier.
 Learn more at: http://www.greenbuttondata.org/